 Since its first release in 2007, Splunk quickly became one of the leading log management solutions.
-Its focus on enterprise grade log analysis and security incident and event management (SIEM) made it the de facto choice for organizations generating large volumes of log files and machine data.
+Its focus on enterprise-grade log analysis and security incident and event management (SIEM) made it the de facto choice for organizations generating large volumes of log files and machine data.
 But over the past decade, the log management landscape has changed drastically.
-Modern distributed architectures such as microservices, containers, and hybrid clouds are the new norm, and organizations have new options that are better optimized for managing their log data.
+Modern distributed architectures such as microservices, containers, and hybrid clouds are the new norm, and organizations have new options that are more affordable, faster, and better optimized for managing their log data.

 Splunk is more than just a log collection tool.
-It's extremely expensive because it's feature-rich for enterprise level organizations.
-The Splunk tool ingests, parses, and indexes all kinds of machine data including event logs, server logs, files, and network events.
-This data can be used to monitor activity and issues in your infrastructure, look for trends in operational performance, trigger alerts after detecting unusual behavior, and correlating events.
+It's costly because it's feature-rich for enterprise-level organizations.
+The Splunk tool ingests, parses, and indexes all kinds of machine data, including event logs, server logs, files, and network events.
+You can use this data to monitor activity and issues in your infrastructure, look for trends in operational performance, trigger alerts after detecting unusual behavior, and correlating events.
 In addition to logging, Splunk is a big data analytics platform and SIEM solution.

 Based on these features, here's our list of Splunk competitors to help you choose the absolute best alternative in the log management and analysis space for your business.